 What is opera?

 Opera is the ultimate interdisciplinary art form, incorporating music, theatre, graphic design, and multi-media arts.
 Like today's best movies, opera tells stories with timeless themes and primal emotions: love, hate, jealousy, faith, despair, betrayal, loyalty.
 There are family feuds, coups, unrequited love, murder, intrigue, slapstick comedy, mistaken identity, and hot-headed actions that have tragic consequences, all set to some of the most sublime music you'll ever hear and backed by fantastic costumes and sets.
-You may even recognize some of the tunes, as many companies use them in television commercials, and they also appear in movies such as The Fifth Element, Fantasia, Atonement, The Godfather, and The Shawshank Redemption.

 How will I understand what's happening on stage?